 When we introduce a new system or service, it has a period of testing.
 We survey users and look at the information we receive.
 After this we create a prototype version of the service.
-The service than goes through a period of ‘lab testing’ before it’s finally released.
+The service then goes through a period of ‘lab testing’ before it’s finally released.

-We’ve added a new feature called Follow.
+We’ve added a new feature called 'Follow'.
 It’s a method of tracking company transactions the moment they happen.

 Follow allows you to have real-time updates from the company register.
 It's much like following your friends, celebrities or brands on social media.

-It wasn't always this easy
+It was not always this easy